-Early conversations with Digital Measures helped the team “be more creative” as they considered how to accommodate the myriad types of units of measure, activities and outcomes the College of Agriculture must be able to report, Parker said.
+Early conversations with Faculty Success (formerly Digital Measures) helped the team “be more creative” as they considered how to accommodate the myriad types of units of measure, activities and outcomes the College of Agriculture must be able to report, Parker said.

 By identifying needed outputs, the Purdue team was able to consider the categories and tags that would make their data as powerful as possible.
 Data had to be meaningful, sortable and flexible, drilling down to the minutiae as well as providing the big picture.

-“The power of Digital Measures is in customization.
+“The power of Faculty Success (formerly Digital Measures) is in customization.
 This is all about customizing” screens for data input and reporting, Parker said.
 This customization allows the College of Agriculture to measure the impacts of their work from many angles, and to surface the stories that illustrate those impacts.

 Being able to slice and dice data for many reporting needs has also made it possible for the College of Ag to meet the reporting requests of additional internal and external stakeholders including: